Don’t Have All of Your Friends in One Basket

 Ellen – It looks like a church youth group, a theater stage, or a Lego League.
 There is a fit for every personality type, so start googling now.
 Look at your local Parks and Recreation, community college, or library website for activities that make your child feel happy and comfortable.
 Service groups are a good warm and fuzzy fit, too, because they are already made up of kids who are willing to work for the good of the community.

-51 Responses to “Don’t Have All of Your Friends in One Basket”
+52 thoughts on “Don’t Have All of Your Friends in One Basket

 Thank you, Ado!
 You do not even know how much your comment means to us because that is exactly the effect we are going for.
 We really are aiming to recreate the Sisterhood in our lives online.
 Ellen